 tbl = through the back loop

 In Crochet: Each crochet stitch has 2 loops on the top of the stitch.
-The illustration above identifies these loops.
 Usually, you will insert your hook under both loops of the stitch in the previous row.
 Sometimes, to create a decorative effect, a pattern will indicate to work in either the front loop or back loop of a stitch.

 In Knitting: (sometimes also written kbl for 'knit through back loop') Knit into the back of the stitch instead of the front of the stitch.
 This gives a tighter stitch and is sometimes used for ribbing.